“No. This just doesn’t look right”.

 5. Is there a unique story behind your business or business name or logo?
 People connect through stories.
 Storytelling is an effective way to create and sell a brand image.
 Find out what are the stories behind the business, the products, and the customers.
 The story creates the customer.
 Here's how to tell a great brand story.

-In the following screencast, which can optionally serve as the intro video to our Sketch course, Elio Qoshi teaches you the vital thumb rules you need to design a smashing logo.
-You can browse the full course, Design Essentials with Sketch, here.
+In the following video, which can optionally serve as the intro video to our Sketch course, Elio Qoshi teaches you the vital thumb rules you need to design a smashing logo.
+You can browse the full course, Improve your Sketch Productivity with These Tips and Tricks, here.

 6. Share 5 adjective or words that best describe your company.
 I love the simplicity of this.
 The words they choose convey a lot of meaning regarding how they see themselves, or how they want to see themselves.